 The initiation of civil proceedings is limited by the statute of limitations applicable to the underlying claim.
-There is no procedural statute of limitations limiting civil court proceedings as such.
+However, there is no procedural statute of limitations limiting civil court proceedings as such.

 As a rule, claims that arise out of a breach of contract become time-barred after 10 years unless otherwise provided by law (article 127 of the Swiss Code of Obligations (CO)).
-Some specific contractual claims become time-barred after five years:
+Some specific contractual claims become time-barred after five years, including:

-- rent, interest on capital and all other periodic payments; - delivery of foodstuffs; - spousal support (alimony); - work carried out by tradespeople and craftspeople; - purchases of retail goods; - medical treatment; - professional services provided by lawyers, prosecutors, legal representatives and notaries; and - work performed by employees for their employers (article 128 of the CO).
+- rent, interest on capital and all other periodic payments; - delivery of foodstuffs; - work carried out by tradesmen and craftsmen; - purchases of retail goods; - medical treatment; - professional services provided by advocates, solicitors, legal representatives and notaries; and - work performed by employees for their employers (article 128 of the CO).